mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 .. diagram:: ReflectometryReductionOne_TransmissionCorrection-v2_wkflw.dot

-When transmission runs are given, the spectrum numbers in the transmission workspaces must be the same as those in the input run workspace.
-If two transmission runs are provided then the stitching parameters associated with the transmission runs will also be required.
+When normalizing by transmission runs, i.e. when one or two transmission runs are given, the spectrum numbers in the transmission workspaces must be the same as those in the input run workspace.
+If spectrum numbers do not match, the algorithm will throw and exception and execution of the algorithm will be stopped.
+This behaviour can be optionally swithced off by setting :literal:`StrictSpectrumChecking` to false, in which case a warning message will be shown instead.

-If a single transmission run is provided, then no stitching parameters will be needed.
+When both :literal:`FirstTransmissionRun` and :literal:`SecondTransmissionRun`
+are provided the stitching parameters :literal:`Params`, :literal:`StartOverlap` and :literal:`EndOverlap` will be used to create the transmission workspace that will be used for the normalization.

-If no transmission runs are provided, then polynomial correction can be performed instead.
-Polynomial correction is enabled by setting the :literal:`CorrectionAlgorithm` property.
-If set to :literal:`PolynomialCorrection` it runs the :ref:`algm-PolynomialCorrection` algorithm, with this algorithms :literal:`Polynomial` property used as its :literal:`Coefficients` property.
-If the :literal:`CorrectionAlgorithm` property is set to :literal:`ExponentialCorrection`, then the :Ref:`algm-ExponentialCorrection` algorithm is used, with C0 and C1 taken from the :literal:`C0` and :literal:`C1` properties.
+If no transmission runs are provided, then algorithmic corrections can be performed instead by setting :literal:`CorrectionAlgorithm` to either :literal:`PolynomialCorrection` or :literal:`ExponentialCorrection`, the two possible types of corrections at the moment.
+If :literal:`PolynomialCorrection`, is selected, :ref:`algm-PolynomialCorrection` algorithm will be run, with this algorithm's :literal:`Polynomial` property used as its :literal:`Coefficients` property.
+If the :literal:`CorrectionAlgorithm` property is set to :literal:`ExponentialCorrection`, then the :Ref:`algm-ExponentialCorrection` algorithm is used, with *C0* and *C1* taken from the :literal:`C0` and :literal:`C1` properties.

 Conversion to Momentum Transfer (Q)
 ###################################

-Finally, the output workspace in wavelength is converted into momentum transfer (Q).
+Finally, the output workspace in wavelength is converted to momentum transfer (Q).
-Optionally, this workspace can be rebinned according to :literal:`MomentumTransferMin`, :literal:`MomentumTransferStep` and :literal:`MomentumTransferMax` and scaled if :literal:`ScaleFactor` is given.
+Optionally, this workspace can be rebinned according to :literal:`MomentumTransferMin`, :literal:`MomentumTransferStep` and :literal:`MomentumTransferMax`, and scaled if :literal:`ScaleFactor` is given.

 .. diagram:: ReflectometryReductionOne_ConvertToMomentum-v2_wkflw.dot